Team Germany

 Research Associate

-Anikó Vida is a researcher on the Hungarian team in the SoFRIED project and a member of the working group analysing parliamentary debates.
-She is an Associate Professor and Head of the Department of Social Work and Social Policy at the University of Szeged.
-Trained as a social worker and sociologist, she researches the social welfare system.
+Anikó Vida is a researcher of the Hungarian SoFRiED project team and a member of the working group analysing parliamentary debates.
+She is an associate professor and head of the Department of Social Work and Social Policy, University of Szeged.
+Having trained as a social worker and sociologist, her research focuses on the social welfare system.

 Associate Prof. Dr. Zoltán Háberman